ksiuwr/zosia-site-v2016/README.md

 In case of any other problems it is recommended to rebuild the container with `--no-cache` option (i.e. `./dev.py run --no-cache` or `./dev.py start --no-cache`).

+## Hosting
+In 2020, we hosted ZOSIA registration site on AWS.
+We used an ECS cluster based on EC2 instances to run the containers and ECR as a docker registry.
+All secrets (like database credentials, different APIs keys, etc) were stored in the Parameter Store and loaded to the environment variables on container startup.
+Deployments were conducted by CircleCI after every commit to the master branch.
+ All deployment scripts used for that are placed in the `.ecs` directory.